imindeu/cci/README.md

 ## commands:
 - help
 - deploy alpha|beta|app_store [version] [groups] [emails]
+- test branch

-(on circleci there needs to be a deploy job, that can handle the parameters)
+(on circleci there needs to be a *deploy* and *test* job, that can handle the parameters)

 ## environment variables:
 These need to be set on your cloud provider or in docker container: